-MY SPOUSE NEEDS HELP
+MY PARTNER NEEDS HELP

-SPOUSES OF AN ADDICT
+PARTNERS AND SPOUSES OF AN ADDICT

 Spouses or partners of addicts can experience what is known as codependency, also known as relationship or love addiction.
 It can be defined as ignoring yourself and focusing on your partner to alleviate your inner pain and loneliness.